mAbduqayum/python-workbook/100_conditionals/120_leap_year/leap_year.md

-# Exercise 120: Is It a Leap Year?
+# Exercise: Is It a Leap Year?

 Write a program that determines whether a given year is a leap year.